 In addition to our capabilities for designing and producing turret and mooring systems, we own a 37.5% interest in MODEC International LLC, a joint venture with a wholly owned subsidiary of Mitsui Group.
 MODEC International designs and supplies FPSOs and TLPs.
 Like FPSOs, TLPs provide a number of advantages over fixed platforms, including the ability to operate in a wider range of water depths, generally lower installation and operating costs, ability to reuse on other fields, easier installation and removal and, potentially, a shorter period of time to construct and install.
-FPSOs are currently used in operations off of the coast of West Africa and Brazil and in the North Sea.
-Although FPSOs currently are prohibited from being used off the Gulf of Mexico within the next several years.
+FPSOs are currently used in operations off the coast of West Africa and Brazil and in the North Sea.
+Although FPSOs currently are prohibited from being used off the coast of the United States, we believe they will be approved for use in the Gulf of Mexico within the next several years.